 Cornwall is such a fun and vibrant place to be in the summer.
-Whether you are a family living in the area or are visiting during the summer season, make the most of the long summer days.
-Here are our recommendations for things to do with the kids in Cornwall in Summer 2018:
+Whether you are a family living in the area or are visiting during the summer season, make the most of longer days and the warmer climate.
+Here are our recommendations for things to do with the kids during your visit:

 The Camel Trail is an 18-mile trail that runs from Wenfordbridge to Padstow, which once was used as a railway line.
 It’s perfect for a family bike ride through beautiful woodland or alongside the Camel Estuary.
 There are several routes that can be taken depending on how far you want to cycle.
 The landscape is stunning with a variety of local shops, pubs and visitor attractions along the way, such as Snails Pace Cafe, Camel Valley Vineyard and the Borough Arms.
 Visitors can conveniently hire bikes and trailers from the harbourside by the car park and use the facilities (make sure the little ones use the toilets) before setting off to either Wadebridge, Bodmin or Wenfordbridge.

 If you haven’t been to the Eden Project before, then you are in for a treat.
 Eden was once a disused clay mine and was transformed into the magnificent biomes and beautiful gardens that it is today.
 As well as the astonishing array of flora and fauna.
 They always have amazing activities during the school holidays, in previous years they have covered such subjects as dinosaurs and space, which were both out of this world!
 They also have parent, toddler and grandparent clubs for all to enjoy.

 Open 7 days a week 10am – 7pm